NLeSC/HEEM-dataset/README.md

 * instructions on how to manually label emotions and bodyparts in the text

 They are written in Dutch.
+## labels
+This directory contains JSON objects specifying mappings and clusterings.

-## bodyParts
+### bodyParts

-This directory contains a JSON object specifying a mapping between words for body parts used in the texts and body part categories (in English).
+ mapping between words for
+body parts used in the texts and body part categories (in English).
 For example, the words _hooft_, _kop_, and _hoofd_ belong to category **head**.

-## labelClusterings
+### labelClusterings

 This directory contains JSON objects specifying clusterings of the HEEM labels:

-* HEEM clusters
-* PosNeg
+* HEEM clusters: clustering of HEEM labels into broader classes of emotions
+* PosNeg: clustering of  HEEM labels into 2 classes of emotions

-## labelTranslations
+### labelTranslations

 This directory contains JSON objects specifying the translations of the Dutch HEEM labels and modifiers to English.